AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/development-guidelines.md

 ![Dev Console 3](/help/implementing/developing/introduction/assets/devconsole3.png)

-Also useful for debugging, the Developer console has a link to the Explain Query tool:
+Also useful for debugging, the AEM as a Cloud Service Developer Console has a link to the Explain Query tool:

 ![Dev Console 4](/help/implementing/developing/introduction/assets/devconsole4.png)

-For Production programs, access to the Developer Console is defined by the "Cloud Manager - Developer Role" in the Admin Console, while for sandbox programs, the Developer Console is available to any user with a product profile giving them access to AEM as a Cloud Service.
+For Production programs, access to the AEM as a Cloud Service Developer Console is defined by the "Cloud Manager - Developer Role" in the Adobe Admin Console, while for sandbox programs, the AEM as a Cloud Service Developer Console is available to any user with a product profile giving them access to AEM as a Cloud Service.
 For all programs, "Cloud Manager - Developer Role" is needed for status dumps and the repository browser and users must also be defined in the AEM Users or AEM Administrators Product Profile on both author and publish services to view data from both services.
 For more information about setting up user permissions, see [Cloud Manager Documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/requirements/setting-up-users-and-roles.html).

 ### Performance Monitoring {#performance-monitoring}